 Welcome to Presbyterian Youth Connection!

-PYC is a place for all 6th-12th graders to connect to the Church, the world around them, and each other.
+PYC is a place for all 6th-12th graders to connect to the Church and each other through Sunday School, Worship, Confirmation, and Youth Group.

 Smugmug Photos: upcch.smugmug.com Twitter: @UPCPYC Instagram: @UPCPYC